Odin-SMR/qsmr-data/Settings/q_fields.rst

    flag.
 This quality filtering operates on tangent altitudes.

 SIDEBAND_LEAKAGE
-   A scalar.
-Relative contribution of the sideband.
-So far the sideband leakage is assumed to be flat over each frequency band.
+   A scalar or 'model'.
+If a scalar value, this is taken as the sideband leakage.
+This leakage is assumed to be flat over the (main) frequency band.
+   If set to 'model', the sideband response is set according a model based on Tcal and SBPATH.

 STOP_DX
    OEM stop criterion.
 The iteration is halted when the change in x is < stop_dx.
 Eq.
 5.29 in the book by Rodgers is followed, but a